gergo-/missed-optimizations/README.md

 GCC converts `a` to double and back as above, but the result must be the same as simply multiplying by the integer 10.
-Clang realizes this and removes all floating-point operations from this function.
+Clang realizes this and generates an integer multiply, removing all floating-point operations.

 ### Dead store for `int` to `double` conversion